nestauk/ccid_zg_fe_prod_05_fli/privacy-notice-en.md

 If you wish to exercise any of the rights set out above, please send your specific request to the Data Protection Officer using the contact details provided at section 2.

 It is important to understand that the extent to which these rights apply to research will vary and that in some circumstances your rights may be restricted.
 Please also note that we can only comply with a request to exercise your rights during the period for which we hold personal information that identifies you.
-If personal data has been irreversibly anonymised and has become part of the research data set, it will not be possible for us to comply.

 ## 11\.
 Changes to this Notice